 Since the lettuce is on the bottom of the salad, it is protected from the dressing.
 Plus, iceberg lettuce does not get soggy as fast as romaine lettuce does.
 Since it is nestled underneath the crunchy layers of green onions (and celery if you would like), it has a shield.

 But it gets even better.
-If you can manage to keep the layers intact as you eat from the bowl, the 7 layered salad will be as good as leftovers as the day you made it.
+If you can manage to keep the layers intact as you eat from the bowl, the 7 layered salad will be as good as leftovers the day you made it.
 It only takes two hours to chill before eating.

 I bet anything you will want to add this dish to your regular lunch and dinner recipe rotation.